citusdata/citus_docs/admin_guide/cluster_management.rst

 can be called after.
 This function copies the shards of a table across the healthy nodes so they all reach the configured replication factor.

-First, you should mark all shard placements on that node as invalid (if they are not already so) using the following query:
+To remove a permanently failed node from the list of workers, you should first mark all shard placements on that node as invalid (if they are not already so) using the following query:

 ::